mattrajca/GoEV3/README.md

 Note we're not using `go get` to avoid installing `git` on the EV3.

-We should now be able to run the sample program included with GoEV3.
+GoEV3 comes with a sample program that lets us exercise EV3's various hardware capabilities.
+We can now run it with the following commands:

 	go build github.com/mattrajca/GoEV3
 	gocode/bin/GoEV3

-Choose option `6.
+Choose mode `6.
 Motors`, plug in a motor to output port A, and watch it turn!
 Feel free to explore the other modes.

 Your First Program
 ------------------